ru-ace/Flexbox.UI.NativeLibs/BUILD.osx.md

-# Build a shared binaries bundle of SDL2 and SDL2_* libs for Mac OS X
+# Building bundle of `SDL2*` and related shared libs for Mac OS X

-This document contains instruction for manual build bundle of SDL2 libs for macOS
+This document contains instructions for manually building bundle of SDL2 shared libs for macOS

 **Please note that the best way is to install this libs from the repository of your linux distro.**

 At the end you will got precompiled libs for macOS `>=10.6`:
-* `SDL2` 2.0.8 - cause it needs Android API Level 19 (2.0.9 wants >= 26)
+* `SDL2` 2.0.8 - will not be updated, because 2.0.9 wants Android API Level >= 26
 * `SDL2_image` 2.0.4
 * `SDL2_mixer` 2.0.4
 * `SDL2_ttf` 2.0.15